Victim programs heal, allow survivors to seek justice

 It’s something incarcerated people are poised to achieve.

-“A lot of our participants are lifers, people who have done maybe 20, 30 years, so yeah, they have some experience in (sending mail),” Jacques said.
+“A lot of our participants are lifers, people who have done 20 or 30 years.
+So yeah, they have some experience in (sending mail),” Jacques said.
 “There is a ripe tradition of correspondence in English literature, so it’s like we are practicing a forgotten art.”

-Thanks to mail-in assignments, students can still complete the program Jacques says has graduated 913 students, 301 of whom have been released from prison in the last eight years.
+Thanks to mail-in assignments, students can still complete the program Jacques says has graduated 913 students.
+In fact, 301 of them have been released from prison in the last eight years.

-“What this has done for me in here this past year, it’s giving me back, once again, my humanity,” recent ASP GRIP graduate Harold Miller told Huffpost last year.
+“What this has done for me in here this past year, it’s giving me back my humanity,” recent ASP GRIP graduate Harold Miller told Huffpost.
 “I gained my empathy back towards people.
 And my emotional intelligence is right now over-the-top for me.”

 GRIP has a presence at ASP, San Quentin State Prison, Mule Creek State Prison and Deuel Vocational Institution.
 The program was funded by round No. 5 of DRP’s IPG in 2019.